 If the initial rate $L^{(\lambda)}_{0\infty}= \limsup_{T \to \infty}L^{(\lambda)}_{0T}=1/(\liminf_{T\to\infty} T^{\lambda} P_{0T})$ is finite, it follows that $L^{(\lambda)}_{t\infty}=\limsup_{T\to\infty}L^{(\lambda)}_{tT}=L_{0\infty}/(1+\lambda^{-1} t L^{(\lambda)}_{0t})$ is finite for all $t\geq0$. $\Box$

-With these facts in mind, we are led to ask for conditions on the pricing kernel in a general semimartingale model sufficient to ensure that the resulting interest-rate system is ``socially efficient" in the sense that the associated discount bonds are asymptotically tail-Pareto with index $\lambda \in (0, \infty)$.
-This notion can be formalised somewhat more precisely by:
+With these facts in mind, we are led to ask for conditions on the pricing kernel in a general semimartingale model sufficient to ensure that the resulting interest rate system is ``socially efficient" in the sense that the associated discount bonds are asymptotically tail-Pareto with index $\lambda \in (0, \infty)$.
+This notion can be formalized somewhat more precisely by:

 \begin{definition} A pricing kernel $\{\pi_t\}_{t\geq0}$ will be said to be asymptotically tail-Pareto with index $\lambda$ if it holds that {\rm(a)} \,$\liminf_{t\to\infty} t^{\lambda} \pi_t>0$ and {\rm(b)} \,$\liminf_{t\to\infty} {\mathbb E}[t^{\lambda} \pi_t]<\infty$. \end{definition} Then we are able to obtain the following: \begin{prop} If a pricing kernel is tail-Pareto with index $\lambda$, then for all $t \geq 0$ the associated discount bond system satisfies